Electronic waste in Guiyu: Health impacts

-Economic rationale
+Economic situation

-The economic incentives created by strict domestic regulation, non-existent or unenforced regulations in developing countries, and the ease of free trade brought about by globalization, led recyclers to export e-waste.
-The value of parts in discarded electronics incentivizes poverty-stricken citizens to migrate to Guiyu from other provinces to work in processing it.
-Guiyu has 5,500 businesses, many of them family workshops, that dismantle old electronics to extract lead, gold, copper, and other valuable metals.
-This industry employs tens of thousands of people and dismantles 1.5 million pounds of discarded computers, cell phones, and other electronics each year.
-The average adult or child worker makes barely $1.50/day (or 17 cents/hour).
-The average workday is sixteen hours.
-This $1.50 is made by recovering the valuable metals and parts within the discarded electronics piles.
-Even this relatively tiny profit motivates workers to risk their health.
+The majority of the e-waste processed in Guiyu came from wealthier countries.

+In 2015, authorities relegated e-waste processing in Guiyu to the outskirts.
+Some e-waste processing continues elsewhere in the city as part of the informal economy.
+Those engaged in informal e-waste recycling make decent money by local standards.

+China banned the importation of foreign e-waste, and as of 2025 the e-waste processed in Guiyu is primarily domestic.

+E-waste recycling helps to avoid valuable metals ending up in landfills and can decrease the mining of rare earth metals.

 Media coverage

 Guiyu as an e-waste hub was first documented fully in December 2001 by the Basel Action Network, a non-profit organization which combats the practice of toxic waste export to developing countries in their report and documentary film entitled Exporting Harm.
 The health and environmental issues exposed by this report and subsequent scientific studies have greatly concerned international organizations such as the Basel Action Network and later Greenpeace and the United Nations Environment Programme and the Basel Convention.
 Media documentation of Guiyu is tightly regulated by the Chinese government, for fear of exposure or legal action.
 For example, a November 2008 news story by 60 Minutes, a popular US TV news program, documented the illegal shipments of electronic waste from recyclers in the US to Guiyu.
 While taping part of the story on-site at an illegal recycling dump in Guiyu, representatives of the Chinese recyclers attempted without success to confiscate the footage from the 60 Minutes TV crew.
 Greenpeace has protested the environmental impacts of e-waste recycling in Guiyu using different methods to raise awareness such as building a statue using e-waste collected from a site in Guiyu, or delivering a truckload of e-waste dumped in Guiyu back to Hewlett Packard headquarters.
 Greenpeace has been lobbying large consumer electronics companies to stop using toxic substances in their products, with varying degrees of effectiveness.

-In 2005, a Planet Funk video for their song "Stop Me", shows the situation throughout the city, with people living and working inside an e-waste environment.